jasongrimes/hello-docker/README.md

   - `Dockerfile`: Docker config for Nginx container
   - `package.json`: NPM packages for frontend app
 - `docker-compose.yml`: Orchestrate Docker containers in dev environments

+- `backend/`: The backend REST API
+  - `Dockerfile`: Docker config for Node JS container
+  - `index.js`: Node server for REST API (in Express.js)
+  - `package.json`: NPM packages for backend app
+  - `.devcontainer.json`: VScode docker config for backend container
+- `db/`: Database configuration
+  - `initdb.d/`: DB config scripts executed when the database is first initialized (i.e. when the data volume is empty)
+- `frontend/`:
+  - `nginx/`:
+    - `nginx.conf`: Config for Nginx web server and reverse proxy, used in production and testing.
+  - `src/`
+    - `App.js`: Basic React component that fetches a hello message from the api server and renders the output
+  - `Dockerfile`: Docker config for Nginx container
+  - `package.json`: NPM packages for frontend app
+  - `.devcontainer.json`: VScode docker config for frontend container
+- `docker-compose.yml`: Docker compose config to orchestrate containers in dev environments

 ## Creating a hello app